What we build

 ComparisonPivotaAlternative

-Merchant gateway vs payment gatewayPivota spans merchant discovery, merchant-native checkout, payment routing, and write-back.A payment gateway handles payment processing, not the full merchant execution layer.
+Execution layer vs payment gatewayPivota spans merchant discovery, merchant-native checkout, payment routing, and write-back.A payment gateway handles payment processing, not the full commerce execution layer.

 What Pivota is not